Install an evaporative cooler to provide efficient cooling in a dry climate:

 In the example, the cooler’s efficiency is 89%, which would be considered an efficient evaporative cooler.

 Sizing an evaporative cooler is not an exact science.
-Evaporative coolers are sized by airflow not by "tons of cooling."
-Common evaporative cooler sizes range from 3,000 to 6,500 cfm (cubic feet per minute).
+Evaporative coolers are sized by airflow rate in cubic feet per minute (CFM).
+They are not sized by "tons of cooling” like standard air conditioners.
+Common evaporative cooler sizes range from 3,000 to 6,500 CFM.

-- Determine the cubic feet (CU FT) of the space to be conditioned.
+- Determine the volume, in cubic feet (CU FT), of the space to be conditioned.
+This can be calculated by multiplying the conditioned floor area (square feet) by the average wall height (feet).

-Indirect coolers use an air-to-air heat exchanger so they don’t add humidity to the cool air (Figure 8).
-The main blower fan supplies outside air that is cooled by passing through the heat exchanger as it is drawn into the home.
-A secondary fan draws exhaust air from the home and/or outside air through wet pads, providing cool air, which takes heat from the incoming supply air as the two air flows cross paths in the heat exchanger.
+Indirect evaporative coolers use an air-to-air heat exchanger so they don’t add humidity to the cool air (Figure 9).
+This requires two separate air paths that exchange heat (or coolness) through a heat exchanger.
+The main supply fan supplies outside air that is cooled by passing through the heat exchanger as it is drawn into the home.
+A secondary fan draws exhaust air from the home and/or outside air through wet media, providing evaporatively cooled air, which then passes through the heat exchanger where it can cool the supply air stream without adding moisture to it.
+The moist secondary air stream is exhausted to the outside after passing through the heat exchanger.

-Indirect/direct coolers cool in two stages.
+Indirect/direct coolers cool in two stages (Figure 10).
 In the first stage, the air passes through an indirect heat exchanger, which lowers the temperature without adding humidity.
 The air then enters the second, direct cooling stage where it flows through wet pads just like a direct evaporative cooler to be further cooled and humidified before flowing into the home.
 Because the air has been pre-cooled in the first stage, when it leaves the second stage it is cooler and has less moisture than the air leaving the single-stage unit.
-This technology achieves evaporative cooling efficiency of 95% or greater (PG&E 2004).
-One model, developed by Building America partner Davis Energy, reportedly provides up to 5 tons of cooling while using less than 1600 watts.
-The model is eligible for utility rebates in several southwestern states.
+This technology achieves an evaporative cooling efficiency of 95% or greater (PG&E 2004).

-Another innovative evaporative technology is the water-cooled evaporative condenser, which is a scaled-down residential version of the 250-ton chillers used on commercial buildings.
+Another innovative evaporative technology is the water-cooled evaporative condenser, which is a scaled-down residential version of the large, water-cooled chillers used in commercial buildings.
 Inside the housing, a mist of water is continually sprayed on the condenser coils to remove heat from the refrigerant and at the same time reduce the work of the compressor.
 Unlike traditional air conditioners, which use 10% more power for each 10°F increase in temperature above 95°F, an evaporative-cooled condenser draws the same power over a wide range of outdoor temperatures.
-It uses about half the energy of conventional “air-cooled” condensing units.
-One model has an EER of 17 at 95°F (German et al. 2012).
+These units use about half the energy of conventional “air-cooled” condensing units.

 How to install an Evaporative Cooler